-1. Q: How is the Student Growth score calculated for PreK - Grade 2 educators?
+1. O: How is the Student Growth score calculated for PreK - Grade 2 educators?

-A: The Student Growth score for PreK -Grade 2 and high school educators will be comprised entirely of Performance Task results.
+A: The Student Growth score for PreK -Grade 2 will be comprised entirely of Performance Task results.
 Teachers and librarians in these grades will enter scores for two REACH PTs or two classes.
 Consult the REACH Performance Task Manual for more information.
+The same is true for teachers in Category C and Category D. See page 10.